Jorge Sampaio: Political career

 Jorge Sampaio started his political career as a student of the Faculty of Law of the University of Lisbon.
 Sampaio had a key role in student resistance and the 1960s academic crisis protesting against the fascist Estado Novo regime, and led the Lisbon students union between 1960 and 1961.
 Following his graduation in 1961, Sampaio started a career as a lawyer before entering politics following his father's advice, and often defended political prisoners.
-He was in charge of the defense of the accused in famous cases such as the assault on Beja Barracks and those arrested during the Vigília da Capela do Rato protest.
+After the Carnation Revolution of 25 April 1974, Sampaio took on his first political role when he was tasked with negotiating the release of political prisoners at Fort-prison of Caxias.
+He was in charge of the defense of the accused in famous cases such as the "Beja Revolt" in 1961, a military-civilian uprising led by opposition figures, including the supporters of General Humberto Delgado, aimed at seizing the military barracks in Beja, an act of resistance against the totalitarian-conservative dictatorship of Salazar (Revolta de Beja), and those arrested 1972 during the Vigília da Capela do Rato protest against the colonial war and the dictatorship.
 The documents that opposed the exile of Mário Soares, who Sampaio would later succeed in the presidency of the Republic, were in his office.
 He also worked as a director for the Portuguese Bar Association.
 In the 1970s, he was a co-founder of Movimento de Esquerda Socialista (MES).